Ningyōchō Station

 Ningyocho Station (人形町駅, Ningyōchō-eki) is a subway station on the (operated by Tokyo Metro) and the (operated by the Tokyo Metropolitan Bureau of Transportation).
 It is located in the Ningyocho neighborhood of Nihonbashi, Chūō, Tokyo, Japan.

 Station layout

 On the Hibiya Line, Ningyocho Station has two platforms separated by two tracks.
 Track 1 is for passengers traveling toward and Naka-meguro Stations.
 Track 2 serves those heading toward and Kita-senju Stations.

 On the Asakusa Line, Ningyocho Station has an island platform between the two tracks.
 Track 3 carries trains to and Nishi-magome Stations.
 Trains stopping at Track 4 go toward and Oshiage Station.

 History

-Ningyocho Station opened on May 31, 1962, as a station on the Hibiya Line.
+Ningyocho Station was opened on May 31, 1962 by the Teito Rapid Transit Authority (TRTA).
 The Asakusa Line (then known as Toei Line 1) station opened on September 30, 1962.

-The station facilities of the Hibiya Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities of the Hibiya Line were inherited by Tokyo Metro after the privatization of the TRTA in 2004.